 The meeting didn't go smoothly because the delegates were divided on a central issue.
-The monophysites said that if Christ is one Person, He must have only one nature.
-The Orthodox insisted that Christ is one Person having two perfectly united natures.
+The Monophysites said that if Christ is one Person, He must have only one nature.
+The Orthodox insisted that Christ is one Person having two perfectly united natures, divine and human.

 It was finally decided that each group would write a "confession of faith" telling what they believed, on a scroll.
 The two scrolls were sealed and placed in the tomb of the cathedral's patron, Saint Euphemia.
 A guard watched over the tomb for three days, while the delegates fasted and prayed.

 When the tomb was opened, the scroll detailing the Orthodox position was in Euphemia's right hand, and the other scroll lay at her feet.
 Euphemia had given the answer: Christ is one Person in two unconfused, undivided and inseparable natures.